Enjoy the show

-The Perseid meteor shower will be at its annual peak this weekend.
-It is but one consequence of the 100 tons of dust and sand-sized particles that bombard the Earth every day.
-As the debris travels through the Earth's atmosphere and vaporizes, it provides us with light phenomena known as shooting stars.
+Meteor showers are just one beautiful consequence of the 100 tons of dust and sand-sized particles that bombard Earth every day.
+As the debris travels through the atmosphere and vaporizes, it provides us with light phenomena known as shooting stars.
 If the bits and pieces outlast their fiery journey and hit the Earth's surface, they are dubbed meteorites.
-Pictured here are sculptures as seen under a star-filled sky over Qingdao city, east China's Shandong province.